giladoved/dotfiles/README.md

 - Vim copy / pasting (in copy mode): Prefix-v to start, Prefix-y to copy, prefix-P (uppercase P) to paste.

+- Save tmux states with Prefix-S, and restore with Prefix-r

 ### iTerm Settings

 - For the same terminal color theme as vim: set the theme to `base16-oceanicnext.dark.256.itermcolors`